|This procedure is under revision|

 - if they own real-estate or receive income from any other source of gainful employment in Switzerland or

-- if their spouse is Swiss or owns real-estate in Switzerland, is in gainful employment or has movable assets or related income in Switzerland.
+- if their spouse is Swiss or owns real-estate in Switzerland, is in gainful employment or has movable assets or related income in Switzerland or

-Members of the personnel must not indicate the salary and emoluments paid by CERN nor attach the annual internal taxation certificate.
+It is not necessary to indicate the salary and emoluments paid by CERN, nor to attach the annual internal taxation certificate.

-domiciled in France are not subject to Swiss taxation except if they have movable assets or related income in Switzerland (for eaemple, they own real-estate in Switzerland).
+are not subject to Swiss taxation except if they have movable assets or related income in Switzerland (for example, they own real-estate in Switzerland).
 In this case, they must fill the declaration as described in point 1 above.

 Those who receive the declaration form by error, even though they don't have anymore any movable assets or related income in Switzerland, must contact their tax office.